ITR Filing Deadline Missed? Last chance to claim your tax refund.

 Q- If an assessee adopts presumptive taxation, is he required to maintain books of accounts?

-If a taxpayer adopts presumptive tax scheme, he or she is not required to maintain any books of accounts under section 44AD.
-He or she just have to declare his or her presumptive income on the basis of 6% or 8% (as applicable)of the total turnover or gross receipts of last year.
+If a taxpayer adopts a presumptive tax scheme, he or she is not required to maintain any books of accounts under section 44AD.
+They just have to declare his or her presumptive income on the basis of 6% or 8% (as applicable)of the total turnover or gross receipts of last year.

 Q- Is Section 44ad applicable to companies?

-Ans.
-No, Sec 44AD applicable to only to Individual/HUF/Partnership.
+No, Sec 44AD is applicable only to individuals/HUFs/Partnership firms (Not limited liabilities firms).

 Q- Is 234b and 234c applicable to 44ad?

-Ans.
-Taxpayer paying tax under presumptive scheme then only one installment is their to pay advance tax.
+Taxpayers paying tax under the presumptive scheme then only one installment is their to pay advance tax.

 Q- Is commission income covered under 44ad?